frankshearar/Home/Enable-repeatable-package-restore-using-lock-file.md

 ## Evidence
 `packages.config` used to list out all the package dependencies as a flat list for a project.
 Instead of some of the issues this mechanism had, it helped in restoring the exact packages every time packages were restored.
 As developers have started to use `PackageReference` with .NET Core and other types of project (more and more project systems are starting to support it), they want to have the same repeatability of package restores with `PackageReference` as they had with `packages.config`.

-We also looked at many package managers like yarn, npm, paket, cargo, etc. and all seem to have a similar mechanism of a lock file to implement repeatable restores (builds).
+Many existing package managers like yarn, npm, paket, cargo, etc. use lock file to implement repeatable restores (builds).

 ## Solution - Summary
 * A lock file has the package dependency graph for the project/solution/repo that includes both the direct as well as transitive dependencies.